CMS-LUMI-POG/PileupTools/README.md

 # PileupTools

 This repository contains tools for doing various pileup studies.
+In general the individual scripts should have some documentation built in so you can run with the `-h` flag to see the expected arguments, options, etc.

 At the moment it contains: